Rules and Regulations for Solid Waste Management Facilities and Organic Waste Management Facilities (250-RICR-140-05-1)

 19. "Arrangements" mean the process by which cities and towns plan for, implement and carry out the separation, weighing, collecting, hauling and disposal of municipal solid waste and recyclable materials.

-20. "Asbestos" means actinolite, amosite, anthophylite, chrysotile, crocidolite, and tremolite.
+20. "Asbestos" means actinolite, amosite, anthophyllite, chrysotile, crocidolite, and tremolite.

 21. "Ash residue" means all the solid residue and any entrained liquids resulting from the combustion of solid waste or solid waste in combination with fossil fuel at a solid waste incinerator, including bottom ash, boiler ash, fly ash, and the solid residue of any air pollution control device used at a solid waste incinerator.

-23. "Base flood" means a flood that has a one (1) percent or greater chance of recurring in any year or a flood of magnitude equaled or exceeded once in 100 years on the average over a significantly long period, as defined in 40 C.F.R. § 257.3-1(b)(1) (2017) incorporated above at § 1.3(A) of this Part.
+23. "Base flood" means a flood that has a one percent (1%) or greater chance of recurring in any year or a flood of magnitude equaled or exceeded once in one hundred (100) years on the average over a significantly long period, as defined in 40 C.F.R. § 257.3-1(b)(1) (2017) incorporated above at § 1.3(A) of this Part.

 24. "Bedrock" means solid rock, commonly called ledge that forms the earth's crust.